hamzamsalah/hamzamsalah.github.io/my_projects/project20.md

 ### Project Overview

 Architected a predictive framework to forecast Inventory Record Inaccuracy (IRI) risk 24 hours ahead, utilizing a custom **Monte Carlo simulation** to act as a "Digital Twin" of a retail supply chain.
-By modeling complex operational dynamics—including seasonality, probabilistic shrinkage, and phantom stockouts.
+By modeling complex operational dynamics, including seasonality, probabilistic shrinkage, and phantom stockouts.
 I generated a robust dataset to train a highly interpretable Logistic Regression model.
 This project validates a strategic shift to Risk-Based Cycle Counting, demonstrating how predictive modeling can eliminate labor waste and minimize lost sales within a simulated retail environment.

 #### Key Insights